Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Symplectic deformation aspect and relation with K ahler pairs

 \section{Symplectic deformation aspect and relation with K\"ahler pairs}

-In this section, we extend the Li-Mak's deformation result (\cite{LiMakLCY,LiMakICCM}) for symplectic log Calabi-Yau pairs to the divisors satisfying $\omega\cdot (K_{\omega}+[D])<0$.
-Let's start by introducing the notions for deformation equivalence between symplectic divisors.
+In this section, we extend the Li-Mak's deformation result (\cite{LiMakLCY,LiMakICCM}) for symplectic log Calabi-Yau pairs to the divisors satisfying $[\omega]\cdot (K_{\omega}+[D])<0$.
+Let us start by introducing the notions for deformation equivalence between symplectic divisors.

 \begin{definition} A {\bf symplectic homotopy} (resp. {\bf isotopy}) of the pair $(X,\omega,D)$ is a smooth one-parameter family of symplectic divisors $(X,\omega_t,D_t)$ with $(X,\omega_0,D_0)=(X,\omega,D)$ (resp. such that in addition $\omega_t=\omega$ for all $t$).
 A {\bf $D$-symplectic homotopy} (resp. {\bf isotopy}) of the pair $(X,\omega,D)$ is a smooth one-parameter family of symplectic forms $\omega_t$ with $\omega_0=\omega$, keeping components in $D$ as symplectic submanifolds throughout (resp. such that in addition $[\omega_t]$ is constant).
 Two pairs $(X,\omega,D)$ and $(X',\omega',D')$ are called {\bf symplectic deformation equivalent} if there is a diffeomorphism $f:X\rightarrow X'$ such that there is a symplectic homotopy interpolating between $(X,\omega,D)$ and $(X,f^*\omega',f^{-1}(D'))$.
 The symplectic deformation equivalence is called {\bf strict} if the symplectic homotopy is a symplectic isotopy. \end{definition}